-Even if you’re moving for an exciting reason – like landing a new job or getting a place with your sig other – moving is still a pain: lost items, time away from work, extra stress, and more.
-Home is supposed to be your oasis for clam, but when it comes to dismantling your life and breaking it down into not-so-proverbial boxes, things can get a little stressful!
+Even if you’re moving for an exciting reason—like landing a new job ,or getting a place with your partner—it’s still a pain: lost items, time away from work, extra stress.

 1. Pay it forward, give your stuff away

 Yard sales are so 90’s.
 And it’s such a drag to sell stuff online.
 Our vote: Give it away!
 Better yet, try to find an organization near you that’ll give your stuff to those in need.

 If you have some extra dress clothes lying around, Career Gear for men or Dress for Success for women will outfit someone in need for job interviews that could change their life.